gvwilson/buildtogether.tech/src/thinking/index.md

 <div class="callout" markdown="1">
 ### Learning styles aren't a thing

-You may have heard of "[%i "learning styles" "pseudoscience!learning styles" %]learning styles[%/i%]", i.e., that some people learn better visually, while others do so more quickly or more accurately by listening, reading, or otherwise using language.
+You may have heard of "learning styles[%i "learning styles" "pseudoscience!learning styles" %]", i.e., that some people learn better visually, while others do so more quickly or more accurately by listening, reading, or otherwise using language.
 It's bullshit: while lots of companies make and sell materials based on this myth, no one has ever shown that tuning what or how we teach to match people's preferences has any impact on outcomes [%b DeBruyckere2015 %].
-Like [%i "Myers-Briggs Type Indicator" %]Myers-Briggs personality types[%/i%] ([%x fairness %]), learning styles belong with healing crystals and astrology.
+Like Myers-Briggs personality types[%i "Myers-Briggs Type Indicator" %] ([%x fairness %]), learning styles belong with healing crystals and astrology.

 </div>